Starbucks is one of the most successful and effective brands on social media.

 Starbucks in one of those brands that has the luxury of passionate, loyal customers, so that means it can generate huge excitement around the launch of new products.

-In this case Starbucks was actually promoting the return of its pumpkin spice latte by giving people the chance to have the flavour available in their town a week before the rest of the US.
+In this case Starbucks was actually promoting the return of its hallowed pumpkin spice latte, by giving people the chance to have the flavour available in their town a week before the rest of the US.

 To win the prize fans had to rack up the most points on a specially created Facebook app.
 Users earned points for city shout-outs, solving a daily challenge or making a daily creation.